Holography of geodesic flows, harmonizing metrics, and billiards' dynamics

-{\bf Remark 4.1.} It follows from Lemma \ref{travesing_is_Calabi} below that if $v$ is a Calabi's field, admitting a cover by $a$ closed and $b$ cylindrical $v$-invariant Calabi's tubes, then $\mathsf{Lyap}(v) \leq 2a +b$. $\diamondsuit$
+{\bf Remark 4.1.} It follows from Lemma \ref{travesing_is_Calabi} below that if $v$ is a Calabi field, admitting a cover by $a$ toroidal and $b$ cylindrical $v$-invariant Calabi tubes, then $\mathsf{Lyap}(v) \leq 2a +b$. $\diamondsuit$

-{\bf Example 4.1.} Let $Y$ be a manifold that admits a smooth $\S^1$-action whose main orbit-type is $\S^1$.
-Let $v$ be a vector field, generated by this action.
-Consider compact codimension zero smooth submanifold $X \subset Y$ which is contained in the locus $Y^\circ \subset Y$, formed by orbits of the main orbit-type, and restrict $v$ to $X$.
-Then $v|_X$ is an invariant Calabi's vector field. $\diamondsuit$

-\begin{lemma} If $v$ is an invariant Calabi's field with respect to a cover of $X$ by Calabi's tubes, then $v$ is a balanced invariant Calabi's field (with respect to a differently parametrized Calabi's cover).
+\begin{lemma} If $v$ is an invariant Calabi field with respect to a cover of $X$ by Calabi tubes, then $v$ is a balanced invariant Calabi field (with respect to a differently parametrized Calabi cover).
 So the second and third bullets in Definition \ref{Calabi_field} are equivalent requirements. \end{lemma}